honeybadger-io/honeybadger-js/README.md

 Javascript exceptions are pretty bare-bones.
 You probably have some additional data that could make them a lot easier to understand - perhaps the name of the current Angular view, or the id of the current user.
 This function lets you set context data that will be sent if an error should occur.

 You can call `setContext` as many times as you like.
-New context data will be merged with an existing data.
+New context data will be merged with the existing data.

 #### Examples: